-In its first Annual Report DWS Group reports final and audited figures for the business year 2018 today.
-The main key figures in the consolidated income statement are unchanged compared to the preliminary figures communicated on 1 February 2019.
+In its Annual Report published today, DWS Group reports final and audited figures for the business year 2020.
+The key figures in the consolidated income statement are unchanged compared to the preliminary figures communicated on February 4, 2021.

 For further information please contact: